 With the late Dale Earnhardt, Petty owns the record for most NASCAR Cup championships seven times.
 He has won the Daytona 500 a record seven times.

 However, Petty currently maintains two NASCAR records that are unlikely to be broken:

 200 victories in his illustrious career and 27 victories in a single game (including ten consecutive wins) in 1967.

 He’ll always be famous as The King, and rightfully so.

-With his first victory in 2010, he became the youngest Formula One World Champion, which Max Verstappen hopes to break.
+In 2010, he became the youngest Formula One World Champion, which Max Verstappen hopes to break with his first victory.

 In truth, he had a lot of pace changes throughout the day.
 But the problem with ‘Fisi’ was that he was never entirely trustworthy enough to start a vast ocean race, unlike Alonso or Hamilton.